-

 The pastor claimed he was wrongfully terminated in violation the church’s by-laws requiring a two-thirds vote of the congregation to dismiss a pastor.
 I met with the trustees of the church, and they gave me a copy of the church’s by-laws which I noticed they had been recently enacted.
 The trustees said they were adopted at the urging of the terminated pastor.
 The trustees further complained that the by-laws were not in accordance with a basic tenet of a Baptist Church that a pastor always serves at the pleasure of a majority of the congregation.

-I do not profess to be a scholar on the subject by I learned the Baptist faith was an outgrowth of the 16th-century Protestant Reformation which was both a religious and a cultural movement that believed salvation could be found through reading the Bible.
+I do not profess to be a scholar on the subject but I learned the Baptist faith was an outgrowth of the 16th-century Protestant Reformation which was both a religious and a cultural movement that believed salvation could be found through reading the Bible.
 What a truly radical idea, that ordinary people didn’t need the Catholic Pope in Rome to tell them what to believe.
 I learned before the Reformation there had been an almost two-hundred-year struggle to keep the Bible from being translated from Latin into the common languages.
 When I say struggle, I truly mean truly a life and death struggle.
-It was in 1300’s that Oxford Professor John Wyclif and fellow scholars first tried to translate the bible into English and only his natural death that saved him from being burned alive with his collaborators.
+It was in 1300’s that Oxford Professor John Wyclif and fellow scholars first tried to translate the bible into English and only his natural death saved him from being burned alive with his collaborators.
 His blasphemy was so hated by the Church, poor John Wyclifs’s remains were dug up, burned, and thrown into the River Swift forty years later.

 Baptists can be traced back to dissenters from the Church of England who rejected infant baptism and believed only professing believers should be baptized.
 The early congregations were forced into exile to Amsterdam.
 When they returned to England they did so with the firm belief that church and state should be kept separate.
 I found it remarkable how closely aligned the Prodestant Reformation and democracy were.
-Our Revolution was founded on the similar revolutionary idea principle ordinary people could choose their own government too.
+Our Revolution was founded on the similar revolutionary idea ordinary people could choose their own government too.
 But, I realized I needed to stay away from matters of religious doctrine or practice and decided it would be best to simply rewrite the church’s by-lays, have the congregation adopt new by-laws, and reaffirm its termination of the pastor so that the case could be decided on ordinary principles of contract law.

 I gathered up by-laws from other Baptist churches, including my in-laws Baptist Church in Aiken.
 I redrafted the by-laws to reflect the correct tenets of the Baptist faith and had the trustees formally call a meeting of the congregation to discuss the new by-laws.
 Business meetings were held on Wednesday nights and I was surprised at the turnout for ours.
 Almost as surprised as I was with the number of questions I was asked about why new by-laws were needed.
 I began to suspect some of the terminated pastor’s allies were purposefully trying to disrupt the meeting but we somehow managed to get through it about eleven o’clock that night.
 A second meeting was formally noticed and not only were the new by-laws were adopted, but the termination of the previous preacher was affirmed by a majority of the attending congregation.